To understand Senator Harry Reid, you must look to the small mining town of Searchlight, Nevada.

 Searchlight is where Harry Reid watched his father work as a hard rock miner.
 It’s where he attended a school with one teacher for eight grades.
 And it’s where he learned Nevada values like hard work, opportunity, and independence.

-Today Harry Reid is the Majority Leader in the U.S. Senate, someone that has earned the respect of colleagues from both parties, and a powerful advocate for Nevada families.
+Today Harry Reid is the Democratic Leader in the U.S. Senate, someone that has earned the respect of colleagues from both parties, and a powerful advocate for Nevada families.
 Every day Senator Reid puts his leadership position to work to deliver meaningful results for all Nevadans.

 He is still guided by the lessons and values he learned in Searchlight.